brownho/ChatGPT-4.1-API/README.md

 This project provides a simple Streamlit UI for interacting with the ChatGPT 4.1 model.

+The application also includes a utility for working with **Power BI** reports.
+Upload a `.pbix` file in the sidebar to extract the report's data model and layout as JSON.
+The extracted JSON can be downloaded, reviewed in the browser, or sent directly to ChatGPT for modification using the **Send PBIX JSON to ChatGPT** button.

 ## Computer Use Mode

 The interface now includes an optional **computer use** mode.
 When enabled in the